Bowhead whale: Sea of Okhotsk

 Possibly, vagrants from this population occasionally reach into Asian nations such as off Japan or the Korean Peninsula (although this record might be of a right whale).
-The first documented report of the species in Japanese waters was of a strayed infant (7 m) caught in Osaka Bay on 23 June 1969, and the first living sighting was of a 10 m juvenile around Shiretoko Peninsula (the southernmost of ice floe range in the Northern Hemisphere) on 21 to 23 June 2015.
+The first documented report of the species in Japanese waters was of a strayed infant (7 m) caught in Osaka Bay on 23 June 1969, and the first live sighting was of a 10 m juvenile around Shiretoko Peninsula (the southernmost of ice floe range in the Northern Hemisphere) on 21 to 23 June 2015.
 Fossils have been excavated on Hokkaido, but it is unclear whether the northern coasts of Japan were once included in seasonal or occasional migration ranges.

 Genetic studies suggest Okhotsk population share common ancestry with whales in Bering-Chukchi-Beaufort Seas, and repeated mixings had occurred between whales in the two seas.

 Svalbard-Barents Sea

 The most endangered but historically largest of all bowhead populations is the Svalbard/Spitsbergen population.
 Occurring normally in Fram Strait, Barents Sea and Severnaya Zemlya along Kara Sea to Laptev Sea and East Siberian Sea regions, these whales were seen in entire coastal regions in European and Russian Arctic, even reaching to Icelandic and Scandinavian coasts and Jan Mayen in Greenland Sea, and west of Cape Farewell and western Greenland coasts.
 Also, bowheads in this stock were possibly once abundant in areas adjacent to the White Sea region, where few or no animals currently migrate, such as the Kola and Kanin Peninsula.
 Today, the number of sightings elsewhere is very small, but with increasing regularities with whales having strong regional connections.
 Whales have also started approaching townships and inhabited areas such as around Longyearbyen.
 The waters around the marine mammal sanctuary of Franz Josef Land is possibly functioning as the most important habitat for this population.

 It is unclear whether this population is a remnant of the historic Svalbard group, recolonized individuals from other stocks, or if a mixing of these two or more stocks has taken place.
 In 2015, discoveries of the refuge along eastern Greenland where whaling ships could not reach due to ice floes and largest numbers of whales (80–100 individuals) ever sighted between Spitsbergen and Greenland indicate that more whales than previously considered survived whaling periods, and flows from the other populations are possible.